Bridging the Gap between Newton-Raphson Method and Regularized Policy Iteration

-In this section, we identify the connections between regularized PI algorithms in reinforcement learning and NR methods in numerical analysis.
-We show that regularized PI is equivalent to the standard NR method applied to smoothed Bellman equation.
-We also show that regularized MPI corresponds to inexact Newton method in which the Newton iteration formula is solved with truncated iterations.
+In this section, we identify the connections between RPI algorithms in reinforcement learning and NR methods in numerical analysis.
+We show that RPI is equivalent to the standard NR method applied to smoothed Bellman equation.
+We also show that RMPI corresponds to inexact Newton method in which the Newton iteration formula is solved with truncated iterations.